- ACRONYMS

 prevalence of cardiovascular events and treatment with CPAP did not significantly reduce this prevalence.

-- The STAR trial enrolled 126 patients with moderate to severe OSA who had difficulty either accepting or adhering to CPAP
+- The STAR trial enrolled 126 patients with moderate-to-severe OSA who had difficulty either accepting or adhering to CPAP

 Main inclusion criteria

-- Moderate to severe OSA
+- Moderate-to-severe OSA

 - Difficulty accepting or adhering to CPAP treatment